ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/2-Abbreviated-Installation.md

 ![image](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/assets/112358568/de8a135e-ff14-48d6-9ee6-59994183ced4)

-- Select Directx9 and press next, skip selecting a preset to install.
+- Select Vulkan (If you are using the integrated DXVK) or DirectX9 if you are not and press next, skip selecting a preset to install.
 When asked to select effect packages to install, press uncheck all then check all again.
 Wait for reshade to install then select finish when it is done.

 ![image](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/assets/112358568/04f39e3f-d9bd-4f07-a86e-6efad4384a9d)